rottytooth/Valence/readme.md

 In Valence:
 * Any symbol can alternately be a variable name or an instruction
 * All instructions have multiple meanings, as listed below
-* Instructions can be combined in any order in a line of code
-* Every possible reading of that line of code plays out, resulting in many parallel executions of any program.
-Some programs get stuck in infinite loops or can't be executed because of syntax errors; if detectable, these are skipped; the others are treated equally, and run in parallel.
+* Every possible reading of that line of code plays out in parallel

-While any symbols can be succesfully combined to create *some* meaning, not all lines of code are compatible: unclosed blocks of code are ignored, until that program has the appropriate close block instruction added.
+There is no single line of Valence that isn't valid; any combination of the signs has multiple meanings.
+However, some programs have mismatched brackets or (detectable) infinite loops; during execution, these are skipped.

 ## Project Status

-The parser is functional but not finalized, as there may be changes to the grammar as testing continues.
+The parser is functional but not finalized, as the grammar may change while testing continues.

 IN PROGRESS:
 * Interpreter with parallel execution